tjloe/coinstarr/README.md

 ```

 ### Assign fiscal dates with `add_fq()`, `add_fy`, and `add_fiscal()`
-Sometimes we'll want to sort the data by fiscal quarter instead of traditional dates.
-Coinstarr includes three simple functions that will create a new column in your data frame based on another date class variable.
+Sometimes we'll want to sort the data by fiscal quarter instead of traditional dates. `coinstarr` includes three simple functions that will create a new column in your data frame based on another date class variable.

 ```
 add_fq(jobs, "payday")